Backcountry Skiing Alone

 Why do I go backcountry skiing alone?
 Because the only flakes should come from the sky.
 Nobody can give a last-minute excuse of, “I don’t feel well, wahhhhh”.
 I can’t tell you how many times I’ve been in this position and didn’t go, because someone else had a little too much to drink the night before.

 I get to go at my own pace when backcountry skiing alone.
 Sometimes I want to move swiftly through the mountains, ski the most vertical, or skin a LONG approach.
 Other times I want to slow it down for photography.

-Finally, there is never a scheduling conflict to backcountry skiing alone.
-With everyone’s busy lives it is difficult to find time that works.
-If someone else is available and wants to go, then of course you go together.
-I really enjoy to go backcountry skiing as often as possible.
+Finally, there is never a scheduling conflict when backcountry skiing alone.
+With everyone’s busy lives it is difficult to find a time that works.
+When I can find someone else who is available and wants to go, then, of course, I go with them.
+I really enjoy going backcountry skiing as often as possible.
 Others can’t go as much as I’d like, therefore I have to go alone sometimes.